Introduction to general relativity: Tidal effects

 The equivalence between gravitational and inertial effects does not constitute a complete theory of gravity.
 When it comes to explaining gravity near our own location on the Earth's surface, noting that our reference frame is not in free fall, so that fictitious forces are to be expected, provides a suitable explanation.
 But a freely falling reference frame on one side of the Earth cannot explain why the people on the opposite side of the Earth experience a gravitational pull in the opposite direction.

-A more basic manifestation of the same effect involves two bodies that are falling side by side towards the Earth.
+A more basic manifestation of the same effect involves two bodies that are falling side by side towards the Earth, with a similar position and velocity.
 In a reference frame that is in free fall alongside these bodies, they appear to hover weightlessly – but not exactly so.
 These bodies are not falling in precisely the same direction, but towards a single point in space: namely, the Earth's center of gravity.
 Consequently, there is a component of each body's motion towards the other (see the figure).
 In a small environment such as a freely falling lift, this relative acceleration is minuscule, while for skydivers on opposite sides of the Earth, the effect is large.
 Such differences in force are also responsible for the tides in the Earth's oceans, so the term "tidal effect" is used for this phenomenon.

 The equivalence between inertia and gravity cannot explain tidal effects – it cannot explain variations in the gravitational field.
 For that, a theory is needed which describes the way that matter (such as the large mass of the Earth) affects the inertial environment around it.